sumerc/yappi/doc/api.md

 yappi.get_func_stats(filter={"module": "module_name", "name": "func_name", "ctx_id": 0, "tag": 1})
 ```

 One of the interesting features of this filter function is that you can get per-thread function call statistics only by providing the `ctx_id` of the thread you want to get results.
-Under the hood, yappi already holds the function stats by per-thread and upon request, it aggregates this data, when you provide a filter, it simply returns only that per-thread stats.
+Under the hood, Yappi already holds the function stats by per-thread and upon request, it aggregates this data, when you provide a filter, it simply returns only that per-thread stats.

 ```python
 threads = yappi.get_thread_stats()